daz261/RSA-Encryption/README.md

 <h2>Use</h2>
 <ol>
   <li>Download the repository and open it with Android Studio.</li>
-  <li>In the app-level build.gradle change the name of the app from "com.example.mlkit_barcode_ocr" to your preferred name.</li>
+  <li>In the app-level build.gradle change the name of the app from "com.example.movebetweenactivities" to your preferred name.</li>
   <li>Register the app with <a href="https://firebase.google.com/docs/android/setup">Firebase</a>, download the .json file and add it to the <b>app/</b> folder.
 </ol>